gitlabhq/gitlabhq/doc/articles/how_to_use_gitlab_ci_to_deploy_maven_projects_to_artifactory/index.md

 2. from the main screen, click on the `libs-release-local` item in the **Set Me Up** panel
 3. copy to clipboard the configuration snippet under the **Deploy** paragraph
 4. change the `url` value in order to have it configurable via secret variables
+5. copy the snippet in the `pom.xml` file for your project, just after the `dependencies` section

 The snippet should look like this: